An alternative to FTA’s Integrated Flight Deck Programme , is modular training.

 To enquire about the MCC/APS please contact Jet MASTERCLASS direct:

-We currently have a special offer which means that if you complete the MEP, ME IR and ME CPL courses with us, full time and back to back (in the specified order) you will benefit from a discounted price of £26,195.
+Complete the MEP, ME IR and ME CPL programmes with us, full time and back to back (in the specified order) for £26,195.

 The price includes airport fees as per course syllabus and is based on minimum hours.
 Terms and conditions apply.